ankurgautam81/weather-forecast/README.md

 # About Project

-This is demo project that show 5 days weather forecast of selected city, In this we have used reactstrap and react-highcharts for better user expireince.
+This is demo project that show 5 days weather forecast of selected city, In this we have used reactstrap and react-highcharts for better user expereince.
 It will show forecast on the basis of country an city selection, you can also choose unit(Celcius/Fahrenheit) and date to check it.

 # prerequisite